Constructivist Art Movement

 “Composition of Circles and Overlapping Angles” by Sophie Taeuber-Arp (1930):

 Sophie Taeuber-Arp, a Swiss artist associated with the Dadaism and Constructivist movements, created “Composition of Circles and Overlapping Angles.”
 This artwork is a manifestation of her geometric abstraction.
-This artwork reflects Taeuber-Arp’s commitment to the integration of art into daily life.
+This artwork reflects Taeuber-Arp’s commitment to make art more approachable with simple forms.
 Her exploration of circles and angles demonstrates a balance between precision and playfulness in the Constructivist spirit.

 “Skyscrapers on Transparent Yellow” by Josef Albers (1929):